Provider FAQs on Senate Bill 249

 Q: Do providers need to use a new modifier or tax code on claims to BCBSNM?

-A: No, contracted providers do not presently need to submit claims any differently.
-BCBSNM does not plan to implement new modifiers or codes related to SB 249.
+A: No, we do not plan to implement new modifiers or codes related to SB 249.

 Q: How will BCBSNM help providers identify the services to which BCBSNM applied GRT?